orls/ccv-purejs/README.md

 in future, directly passing an image path or a buffer containing raw png data will be supported

+# Credits

+It's important to note that this is *not my work*.
+All credit for the actual face-detection work should go to [Liu Liu](https://github.com/liuliu/).

+I have just taken the browser JS from that project (in branch [current](https://github.com/liuliu/ccv/tree/current/js), plucked out the threading support and made it useable with node & npm via [node-canvas](https://github.com/LearnBoost/node-canvas/)

 # Install

 This project is installed with [npm](http://npmjs.org).

 ## from npm repository

+    $cd my-project
     $ npm install face-detect

 ## locally with npm